GonzaJerez/GonzaJerez/README.md

 - 📱 I am a web and mobile developer.
-- 🌱 I work both in the frontend, with the entire React ecosystem, and in the backend with Node.js
+- 🌱 I work both in the backend with Node.js and in the frontend, with the entire React ecosystem.
-- ✍️ When I'm not programming, I'm studying or watching videos to be a better professional.
-- 🖥  I love working on my own projects and constantly challenging myself.
+- 🖥 I like to be constantly learning new technologies and keep abreast of the latest developments in the IT world to grow as a professional and day by day to be better at my job.

 ### Programming Languages 🌐